jaeho0726/jaehoshim.github.io/_pages/about.md

 ---

 <!-- ![Illustration of combining vision and language modalities](/images/image_to_text_vis.png){: .align-right width="300px"} -->
 👨🏻‍💻 I am an undergraduate freshman at University of California, San Diego.
 <!-- image of UCSD -->

 📚 I am currently majoring in **Bachelor of Science, Mathematics-Computer Science**.

 📚 I am currently minoring in **Bachelor of Science, Data Science**.

-🪖 I currently serve in **Republic of Korea Air Force** with a speciality in **Assistant of Drill Instructor of the 4th Airman Training Squadron**.
+🪖 I currently serve in **Republic of Korea Air Force** with a speciality in **Assistant Drill Instructor at the 4th Airman Training Squadron**.

 💡 I am interested in ___.